Donnamaria Culbreth, Ph.D.

 In the classroom, Dr. Culbreth focuses on using innovative technology, developing academically rich curriculum, projects, assignments, and other assessments.
 She develops and utilizes business case studies in the learning environment, along with "What Would You Do? scenarios to help students develop workforce ready knowledge, skills and abilities.
-Dr. Culbreth believes that students should develop and apply critical thought processes, think out of the box, develop college-level writing skills, demonstrate that they understand and can apply learning concepts, theories and terms to the real world as well as develop the knowledge, skills and abilities that will enable them to hit the ground running, and obtain and retain employment.
+Dr. Culbreth believes that students should develop and apply critical thought processes, think out of the box, develop college-level writing skills, demonstrate that they understand and can apply learning concepts, theories and terms to the real world as well as develop the knowledge, skills and abilities that will enable them to hit the ground running, obtain and retain employment.
 In 2015, she developed the College Prepared Workforce Ready Instruction Methodology as an instructional tool.
 Dr. Culbreth draws upon her experiences in corporate America, academia, the non-profit sector, public and private business and industry to develop programs and curriculum in alignment with the needs of the twenty-first century workforce.
 She is currently completing books on student success and developing quality business degree programs in alignment with twenty-first century industry and business needs.

 The Business Professional

 Professionally, Dr. Culbreth is the managing partner at Culbreth & Associates a consulting firm specializing in colorism, race, diversity, education, business, management, legal services and human resource management.
 Dr. Culbreth's experiences include over 16 years working with clients throughout the United States and internationally.